RyanWillDev/ryanwilldev.github.io/src/pages/posts/case_for_ternaries.md

 That is the `javascript>return` keyword with an expression afterward.

 So, the issue here is that there is an if statement but no else case.
-This is percisely why a ternary is so handy when conditionally returning a value from a function.
+This is precisely why a ternary is so handy when conditionally returning a value from a function.

 Remember, a ternary is made up of 3 parts.
 It needs all of those parts to be a valid expression.